carogaltier/medscheduler/docs/user-guide/outputs_overview.md

 ---

 ## Next steps

-- Continue to {doc}`customization_options` for advanced configuration options that control how these tables are generated.
+- Continue to {doc}`customization_options` for detailed control of dataset generation.
-- See {doc}`../api-reference/appointments_table` for a detailed description of the main appointments dataset.
+- Examine {doc}`../api-reference/appointments_table` for the main analytical output.
-- Explore {doc}`../api-reference/patients_table` to understand the structure of the synthetic patient registry.
+- Review {doc}`../api-reference/patients_table` to understand how the synthetic population is structured.
-- Learn more in {doc}`../api-reference/slots_table` about how the appointment calendar capacity is represented.
+- Explore {doc}`../api-reference/slots_table` for insights into scheduling capacity and utilization.